Ayushjain2205/tron-hackathon/README.md

 - 😚 Engage with an interactive user manual
 - 🌐 Connect with the community of the ecosystem, and much more.

-### 🛡 Use of Consensys products:

-- Infura API 🌐 used to get all wallet, transaction, and block data across various supported chains.
-- Metamask SDK 🦊 for wallet operations like signing and performing transactions.
-- Linea 📜 - Deployment and querying supported by the Agent.
-- HAL 🔔 - Streams and Blockchain event-based notifications.

 ### 🔄 Switching Ecosystems

 A standout feature?
 The ability to switch ecosystems at the drop of a hat!
 With just one click, users can transition between AI agents of various ecosystems who've partnered with us.